RCLC Board of Directors

 “Impactful and lasting conservation is always a shared effort.
 I’m honored to join RCLC’s committed team toward preserving our coastal lands and providing new points of public access,” Elias said.
 “On a personal note, my family and I have deep roots in the North Bay.
 You can often find us in the ocean, on a river, or wandering the back roads of the Coast Range by bike.”

-Amy Wolitzer, Technical Support
+Amy Wolitzer, Communications Coordinator

 Joel ChabanJoel Chaban, Webmaster